How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 }

-💡 Developer Tip: Always use $select to fetch only the fields you need.
-Fetching all columns is one of the most common performance mistakes in D365 JavaScript development.
-It slows your form down and consumes unnecessary API capacity.
+Developer Tip Always use $select to fetch only the fields you need.
+Fetching all columns is one of the most common performance mistakes in D365 JavaScript — it slows form load and consumes unnecessary API capacity.

 2